Welcome to Mt. Shasta

 - Anyone interested in volunteering to help the Beautification Committee with projects or workdays may contact Committee Member Paul Boerger @ (530) 926-0304.

-- The Parking & Business Improvement Area Advisory Committee (PBIAAC) currently has three (3) vacancies.
-Interested parties, please contact Sandy Studer at 926-7516, , or stop by Mt.
+- The Downtown Enhancement Advisory Committee (DEAC) (formerly the Parking & Business Improvement Area Advisory Committee) currently has four (4) vacancies.
+Interested parties, please contact City Hall at 926-7510, or stop by Mt.
 Shasta City Hall.
-View flyer.

 Mark Your Calendar